Ian-Ennis/Ian-Ennis/README.md

 - I can be reached here --> [LinkedIn](https://www.linkedin.com/in/ian-ennis-tanstaafl-slatfatf/) | ipatrickenn7@gmail.com
 - My writing can be read here --> [Blog](	ian-patrick-ennis.medium.com)
 - My pronouns are he/him

-- Fun fact of the week: I was once chased by an Elk while riding my bycicle years ago while working for Grand Canyon.
+Fun fact of the week: I was once chased by an Elk while riding my bycicle years ago while working for Grand Canyon.
 And they can run fast.

 Inspirations:
 [Douglas Adams](https://www.tatteredcover.com/book/9780345391803) (Support your local bookstores!) | [Bungie](https://www.bungie.net/) | [The Banff Mountain Film Festival](https://www.banffcentre.ca/banffmountainfestival/tour) | [NASA](https://www.nasa.gov/) | More on the way

+Thanks!
+I'll be here every week-day.